SasView/sasview/src/sas/sasgui/perspectives/pr/media/pr_help.rst

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-.. note::  This help document was last modified by Paul Butler, 05 September, 2016
+.. note::  This help document was last modified by Jeff Krzywon, 18 April 2018